-As far as safety in the kitchen, induction can't be beat with a stick.
+As far as safety in the kitchen, induction is hard to beat; in fact it's the safest cooking technology known to man.
 But there are a few other areas of concern: 1) Pacemakers, and 2) Electromagnetic radiation.

 Some pacemakers can be affected by the magnetic operation of an induction cooktop.
 This isn't because induction cooking is dangerous; it just has to do with the frequencies of the pacemaker and the cooktop.

 Most pacemakers are NOT affected by induction, and of those that are, the pacemaker typically has to be in extremely close proximity to an operating burner to be affected.

 Nevertheless, if this is a concern for you, consult with your cardiologist before purchasing an induction burner.
 It is always better to be safe than to be sorry.

 Electromagnetic radiation is a more complicated subject.
 And while there are a lot of differing opinions about the safety of electromagnetic waves in general (and induction in particular), the scientific consensus is that non-ionizing electromagnetic radiation is safe.
 In fact, using your induction stove is safer than being out in the sun without sunscreen.
 This is because the sun's radiation causes skin cancer, while the induction cooktop's radiation does not.